engsudal909/sapience-1/packages/relayer-ws/DEPLOYMENT.md

 ## Scaling

-The auction-ws service can be scaled horizontally, but note:
+The relayer-ws service can be scaled horizontally, but note:
 - Auction state is in-memory (not shared between instances)
 - Each instance maintains its own auction registry
 - For production, consider: